CS230 • Adversarial Attacks and Defenses

 Defenses to Adversarial Attacks

 - The discovery of adversarial examples raised urgent questions about how to safeguard machine learning models in real-world deployments.
 While numerous defense strategies have been proposed, no single method can guarantee robustness against all possible attacks.
-Nonetheless, defenses have evolved considerably, from heuristic approaches to certified robustness guarantees.
+Nonetheless, defenses have evolved considerably, from heuristic approaches that rely on simple data augmentations, to sophisticated methods offering certified robustness guarantees.

 Types of Attacks